 Career story: David Wood

-David Wood is the Deputy Director of Analysis and Performance at Defra.
+David Wood is the Deputy Director of Analysis and Performance at the Department for Environment, Food and Rural Affairs (Defra).
 He is a member of the Government Geography Profession (GGP) and Government Economic Service (GES).

 When did you join the Civil Service and what was your job?

 I joined the civil service in 1999 as a Faststream economist working in what is now the Ministry of Housing, Communities and Local Government on local government finance.
 I have gone on to work in 6 different Government departments, principally as an analyst, but also spending time in a policy role and a delivery role.

 What do you do in your current role and when did you move into this?
 What inspired you to move into the role?

 In addition to my day job, I am also the fi cross-government head of the geography profession, a new, growing and thriving profession which already has over 1,000 members across the public sector and is part of GSE and the Government Analytical Function.
 Everything happens somewhere, so it is crucial for government to understanding the impact of place on the design and delivery of public services and to have a profession which both supports its members and also champions the importance of spatial thinking across government.

 My day job is at the Department for the Environment, Food and Rural Affairs.
 I joined (well, technically, re-joined after a 14 year gap…) Defra at the end of 2019 as the Deputy Director for the Environment Analysis Unit where I lead a multi-disciplinary team of around 30 specialists in environmental science, economics, spatial analysis, social research and statistics.
 The Unit provides joined-up analytical advice on environmental issues across Defra’s remit and generates the tools, data, and evidence needed to enable people to take account of the value of nature in decisions, plans and strategies that they make.
 I also head up the Defra Group Data Science Centre of Excellence, bringing together, supporting and promoting data science across the group.